Geneva is a region where France and Switzerland join, providing visitors with a culturally rich travel experience.

-If you need an easy mode of transport to visit the locations listed below then compare our cheap Geneva Airport car hire offers.
+If you need an easy mode of transport to visit the locations listed below then compare cheap Geneva Airport car hire offers.

 While the attractions of the city of Geneva are very well known to many travellers, fewer people known what the city’s hinterland can provide in terms of interesting activities and places to visit.

-One thing which many people might not associate with Switzerland, for example, is wine making.
+One thing which many people might not associate with this part of the world, for example, is wine making.
 In fact, there are several vineyards quite close to Geneva where you can talk to wine growers and try their products.

-Of course, one of the biggest draws in Switzerland is the mountain scenery, which looks great either covered in snow in winter, or green and rocky in the summer.
+Of course, one of the biggest draws here is the mountain scenery, which looks great either covered in snow in winter, or green and rocky in the summer.

 All flights are conducted with instructors, so no experience is necessary.
 Safety is of course, of paramount importance to the instructors too.

 Another activity in the Geneva region which remains popular with many visitors is hiking.
 The beautiful mountain landscape contains many intriguing and enticing routes to explore, and you can set off from a variety of different venues.

 There are over 3000 kilometres of marked trails and routes to try out, catering for every ability and fitness level.

-Visitors can also learn about the magic of chocolate making and the history of the art in Switzerland.
+Visitors can also learn about the magic of chocolate making and the history of the art.
 It’s probably a good idea to go hiking the day before though, to make some room for what you might get to sample.